zowe/docs-site/docs/user-guide/install-zos.md

 The Zowe Cross Memory Service is a started task angel that runs an authorized server application providing privileged cross-memory services to Zowe.

-The server runs as a started task and requires an APF authorized load library, a PPT entry, and a parmlib.
+The server runs as a started task and requires an APF authorized load library, a program properties table (PPT) entry, and a parmlib.
 You can create these by using one of the following methods.
 The two methods achieve the same end result.
 - Manually
-- Use the script  `/install/zowe-install-apf-server.sh` that reads configuration parameters from the file `/install/zowe-install-apf-server.yaml`.
+- Use the script  `/install/zowe-install-apf-server.sh` that reads configuration parameters from the file `/install/zowe-install-apf-server.yaml`

-You can choose which route to take depending on your familiarity with z/OS configuration steps that are required for the manual path, together with the authority and privileges of your user ID if you choose to run the automated path.
+You can choose which method to use depending on your familiarity with z/OS configuration steps that are required for the manual path, together with the authority and privileges of your user ID if you choose to run the automated path.

 Once the cross memory server is installed and started, there will be started task ZWESIS01 that runs the load library ZWESIS01.
 The ZWESIS01 started task serves the ZOWESVR started task and provides secure services that require running in an APF-authorized state.